-Governors meet regularly every term in committee meetings (Curriculum and Pupils, Finance, Staffing and Premises, and Admissions).
-At these, we take a more detailed look at how we have held the school to account.
+Governors meet regularly in committee meetings (Curriculum and Pupils, Finance, Staffing and Premises, and Admissions).
+At these, they Take a more detailed look at how they have held the school to account.

 The Governing Body major committees are:

 - Curriculum and Pupils

 - Finance, Staffing and Premises

 - Admissions